doinab/star-networks/mandar/description.md

 ## Introduction

 The Mandar are an ethnic group on the island of Sulawesi in Indonesia, with a strong seafaring and trading tradition.
 The sailors used stars and asterisms to pinpoint the cardinal directions.
-This sky culture has 6 constellation line figures, and names for 3 other identified sky objects (the Pleiades, the Milky Way, and Venus), and a name for an unidentified sky object.
+This sky culture has 6 constellation line figures, names for 3 other identified sky objects (the Pleiades, the Milky Way, and Venus), and the name of an unidentified sky object.
 The constellations reflect the seafaring tradition.

 ## Description